In-Home Speech Therapy in Las Vegas

 Most PPO Insurance Plans Accepted

-Therapy is recommended for any aged individual.
+Therapy can be medically ordered for any aged individual.
 Speech therapists often work alongside other specialists to help with such issues as:

 - Swallowing Difficulties – If facial, throat or palate muscles are weakened, it can make it difficult to swallow food or fluid.
 A therapist can help to improve swallowing through strengthening techniques.